 - The U.S. Fish & Wildlife Service’s Native Plants for Wildlife Habitat and Conservation Landscaping: Chesapeake Bay Watershed

 - The Native Plant Center, an online version of the U.S. Fish & Wildlife Service’s native plant guide

 - The Lady Bird Johnson Wildflower Center’s online Plants of Chesapeake Bay collection

-It can be difficult to find native plants at many local nurseries.
-Your best bet is to seek out a nursery or non-profit organization that specializes in native plants.
+Going to a local nursery is a good first place to start and look for the natives you want to plant, but sometimes it can be difficult to find native plants at many local nurseries.
+Seeking out a nursery or non-profit organization that specializes in native plants is a good option.
 The following links list local and online retailers where you can purchase native plants.